Powered by RND

 Sobre Climate Confident

 Climate Confident is your go-to podcast for the latest in climate innovation and sustainable solutions.
-Hosted by Tom Raftery, this weekly series explores the cutting-edge strategies and success stories driving our global journey toward a cooler planet.Every Wednesday at 7 AM CET, Tom engages with industry leaders, climate scientists, and sustainability pioneers to uncover actionable insights and transformative approaches to reducing emissions and revitalizing our environment.
+Hosted by Tom Raftery, this weekly series explores the cutting-edge strategies and success stories driving our global journey toward a cooler planet.Every Wednesday at 7 AM CET, Tom engages with senior industry executives, climate scientists, and sustainability pioneers to uncover actionable insights and transformative approaches to reducing emissions and revitalising our environment.
 Whether you're a business leader, policy maker, or simply passionate about climate action, Climate Confident provides the inspiration and knowledge you need to make a real difference.Subscribe now to stay informed, inspired, and ready to contribute to a sustainable future.
 Let's turn every episode into a step closer to a greener, more resilient world.

 Sítio Web de podcast